HenSch90/SiD/Modul-E1_StudentService.md

 it1: (mzufserv): Service

-it1: (mzufverl): Zeitliche Vereinbarkeit mit Lehr-/Veranstaltungsplan
+it1: (mzufverl): zeitliche Vereinbarkeit mit Lehr-/Veranstaltungsplan

 it1: (mzuföff): Öffnungszeiten